hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 large arrays of numbers, and outputs the correct label from our set of categories, e.g. "baby".

-{{< figure src="/images/writing/artistic-style-transfer/image-classification-problem.png" title="The image classification problem." extra-class="-three-fourths-width">}}
+{{< figure src="/images/writing/artistic-style-transfer/image-classification-problem.png" title="The image classification problem." extra-class="three-fourths-width add-background">}}

 In fact, instead of just reporting one category name, it would be more helpful to get a *confidence score* for each category.
 This way, we'll